-Other War Department Properties As national monuments were being reserved under Interior Department jurisdiction, others were proclaimed on War and Agriculture department lands.
-Ten national monuments were on military reservations before their transfer to the National Park Service in 1933.
+Other War Department Properties

+As national monuments were being reserved under Interior Department jurisdiction, others were proclaimed on War and Agriculture department lands.
+Ten national monuments were on military reservations before their transfer to the NPS in 1933.

-The first War Department national monument, Big Hole Battle-field, Montana, was proclaimed in 1910 to preserve the site of an 1877 battle between U.S. troops and Nez Perce Indians.
-Five later ones resulted from a single proclamation by President Calvin Coolidge on October 15, 1924.
-Fort Marion National Monument, later retitled with its old Spanish name Castillo de San Marcos, recognized an ancient Spanish fort in St. Augustine, Florida.
+President William Howard Taft proclaimed the first War Department national monument, Big Hole Battlefield, Montana, in 1910 to protect the site of an 1877 battle between U.S. troops and Nez Perce Indians.
+Five later monuments resulted from a single proclamation by President Coolidge on October 15, 1924.
+Fort Marion National Monument, later retitled with its Spanish name Castillo de San Marcos, recognized an old Spanish fort in St. Augustine, Florida.
 Fort Matanzas National Monument protected an outpost built by the Spanish in 1742 to defend the southern approaches to St. Augustine.
 Fort Pulaski National Monument contained a brick fort built during the 1830s outside Savannah that had yielded under bombardment by Federal rifled cannon in 1862.
 The Statue of Liberty, based on Fort Wood in New York Harbor, became a national monument (to which Ellis Island was added in 1965).
 A small national monument for Castle Pinckney in Charleston Harbor was later abolished.

 Two War Department areas acquired in the reorganization were then titled national parks.
 Abraham Lincoln National Park has been cited above in connection with memorials.
 The other was Fort McHenry in Baltimore.
-A 1925 act of Congress directed the Secretary of War "to begin the restoration of Fort McHenry... to such a condition as would make it suitable for preservation permanently as a national park and perpetual national memorial shrine as the birthplace of the immortal 'Star-Spangled Banner.'"
-Abraham Lincoln and Fort McHenry national parks received more appropriate designations once under the National Park Service; the "national monument and historic shrine" label given the fort in 1939 remains unique.
+A 1925 act of Congress directed the Secretary of War "to begin the restoration of Fort McHenry... to such a condition as would make it suitable for preservation permanently as a national park and perpetual national memorial shrine as the birth-place of the immortal 'Star-Spangled Banner.'"
+Abraham Lincoln and Fort McHenry national parks received more appropriate designations after coming to the NPS, although the unique "national monument and historic shrine" label Congress gave the fort in 1939 might have been abridged.

 Arlington, the estate across the Potomac from Washington, D.C., was inherited by Robert E. Lee's wife from her father, George Washington Parke Custis, in 1857.
-During the Civil War it was occupied by the Union Army, and the War Department began what became Arlington National Cemetery on the grounds.
-Lee's national reputation rose in later years, and in 1925 Congress authorized the War Department to begin restoration of Arlington House (variously termed the Lee Mansion or Custis-Lee Mansion) in his honor.
-After its transfer to the Park Service it was managed with the national capital parks.
+During the Civil War the Union Army occupied it and the War Department began what became Arlington National Cemetery on its grounds.
+Lee's national reputation rose in later years, and in 1925 Congress authorized the War Department to restore Arlington House (also termed the Lee Mansion and Custis-Lee Mansion) in his honor.
+After the mansion's transfer to the NPS it was managed with the National Capital Parks.

 The 1930 act authorizing the George Washington Memorial Parkway directed that Fort Washington, a 19th-century fortification guarding the Potomac approach to the capital, should be added to the parkway holdings when no longer needed for military purposes.
-The War Department relinquished it to the Park Service in 1940.
-Fort Washington Park has been listed as a separate unit of the System since 1975.
+The War Department relinquished it to the NPS in 1940.
+Fort Washington Park has been classified as a separate unit of the National Park System since 1975.

-Agriculture Department National Monuments Before the 1933 reorganization, 21 national monuments had been proclaimed on national forest lands under the Department of Agriculture.
-The first two were Lassen Peak and Cinder Cone in Lassen Peak National Forest, proclaimed May 6, 1907, to protect evidence of what was then the most recent volcanic activity in the United States.
-As previously noted, they were transferred to the Interior Department in 1916 as the nucleus of Lassen Volcanic National Park.
+Agriculture Department National Monuments

+Twenty-one national monuments were proclaimed on national forest lands under the Department of Agriculture before the 1933 reorganization.
+The first two were Lassen Peak and Cinder Cone in Lassen Peak National Forest, proclaimed by Theodore Roosevelt on May 6, 1907, to protect evidence of what was then the most recent volcanic activity in the United States.
+As previously noted, they were transferred to the Interior Department in 1916 as the nuclei of Lassen Volcanic National Park.